-The issues to be addressed by the building manager in terms of the health & safety file are:
+The issues to be addressed by the Principal Designer appointed by the school in terms of the health & safety file are:

-The format in which it is presented

-Determining the depth of information to be contained.
+The format in which it is presented Determining the depth of information to be contained.
 The ease of access to the information, e.g. paper based or electronic.
 Deciding who will take ownership of managing of managing the file.
 Who will update the file and how, e.g. online or paper amendments.
 How will information be stored on completion, e.g. paper archive?
 How will information be conveyed, and to whom.